nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect edit commands to try: `edit`, `edit x` (where x is larger than the list size).
        Expected: Similar to previous.

-1. Adding a task on a non-home tab.
+1. Editing a task on a non-home tab.

     1. Prerequisites: User should be on any tab other than the home tab and there should be at least 1 task in the task list